Valery Kelly, President, Trustee Development Committee, Administrative Oversight Committee

 Valery was inspired by Waldorf over 20 years ago through her sister, a founding parent of the Aspen Waldorf School.
 In 2009, Valery began her journey of self-discovery and servant leadership at WSRF.
 She served on fundraising and strategic planning committees, and she was co-chair of the Parent Council.

 Brad works professionally with health care practitioners and physicians in the field of alternative medicine through business development, consulting and education.
-He trains and manages sales representatives throughout the Eastern and Midwest United States for Energetix, a natural remedy company.
-Brad spent the early part of his professional life as a guide, heli and backcountry skiing in Alaska and Colorado, canyoneering and mountain biking the West.
-Through all this, Brad developed a love for living healthy and creating connections with others, a passion that carries on in his professional and personal life today.
+He spent the early part of his professional life as a guide, heli and backcountry skiing in Alaska and Colorado, canyoneering and mountain biking the West.

 Christi Small, Alumni Committee, Trustee Development Committee

-Christi has been an active part of the Waldorf School since 2002 when her daughters began their Waldorf Education.
-She has served as Class Parent, Parent Council Chair, Annual Giving Coordinator, Hands & Heart Parent Volunteer Coordinator and a member of the Board of Trustees.
+Christi has been an active part of the Waldorf School since 2002 when her daughters joined Waldorf School on the Roaring Fork.
+She has served as Class Parent, Parent Council Chair, Annual Giving Coordinator, Hands & Heart Parent Volunteer Coordinator, and a member of the Board of Trustees.

 Professionally, Christi ran a Personal Training business before moving to the valley in 2002.
 Currently she is a fitness instructor in Carbondale. she holds a MS degree in Exercise Physiology.